mitclass/sdet/README.md

 ### Software Testing is the process of verifying whether we are developing the right product or not and validating whether the developed product is right or not.
 So, software testing is a combination of Verification (Static testing) & Validation (Dynamic testing).

 ### Review: Cross checking project related works
+### Formal review: If a review is conducted with pre-planned and systematic procedure and proper documentation, it is called formal review.
+Informal review is just opposite.

 ### Walkthrough: Sharing knowledge by senior QA Engineer with new QA Engineers.
 It is also called as Knowledge transferring sessions.

 ## QA_TESTING: